Tschirnhausen bundles of covers of the projective line: Motivation and analogy from number theory

 The $\mathcal{N}_1,\dots,\mathcal{N}_{d-2}$ are vector bundles on $\PP^1$ whose ranks are determined by $d$, and whose degrees are of the form $c_i(d + g - 1)$ where $c_i$ is an integer depending only on $i$ and $d$.

 In the case $d = 3$, the Tschirnhausen bundle $\cE_{\pi}$ determines every bundle in the minimal resolution.
 When $d = 4$ and $5$, the Tschirnhausen bundle of the associated cubic resolvent cover (resp. sextic resolvent cover), along with the Tschirnhausen bundle of the curve itself, determines every bundle in the minimal resolution.
-In general, one may consider the sublocus of $\cH_{d,g}$ where $\mathcal{N}_1,\dots,\mathcal{N}_{d-2}$ is fixed, and define (conjectural) refined density functions $\rho_{ref}^{geo},\rho_{ref}^{arith},\rho_{ref}^{gr}$.
+In general, one may consider the sublocus of $\cH_{d,g}$ where $\mathcal{N}_1,\dots,\mathcal{N}_{d-2}$ is fixed, and define a (conjectural) refined density function $\rho_{ref}^{geo}$.
+By using the tuning modules defined in \cite{woodyasuda}, which give lattices analogous to the vector bundles $\mathcal{N}_i$, one may define a (conjectural) arithmetic refined density function $\rho_{ref}^{arith}$.
 It is interesting to ask if the natural conjecture, analogous to Conjecture~\ref{conj:rhoref}, is true in this case. }

+\bpoint{Furthest extension: density functions valued in the Grothendieck ring} There is a natural analogous question to consider in the Grothendieck ring of stacks, which we only state when $3 \leq d \leq 5$.
+Assume henceforth that $3 \leq d \leq 5$.

+Following \cite{ekedahl}, let $\grstk$ be the space obtained by taking the Grothendieck ring of varieties, inverting $\mathbb{L}$, and then completing with respect to the dimensional filtration.
+Then $\grstk$ comes with a ''dimension function'' $\dim: \grstk \rightarrow \Z$, and $-\dim$ is a valuation on $\grstk$.